 The project at the world’s busiest passenger airport is part of a broader expansion and renovation plan, ATLNext, which will increase capacity, renew and replace existing facilities and enhance the airport’s aesthetic appeal.

 Enabling work has been underway which included demolishing and relocating existing facilities and infrastructure to make way for the expansion.
-Construction of the new concourse will begin in January 2021 and expected to be completed in December 2022.
+Construction of the new concourse will begin in January 2021 and is expected to be completed in December 2022.

 Skanska also recently completed improvements to and the modernization of the airside of the Central Passenger Terminal Complex at Hartsfield-Jackson.
 The work included installing new metal ceilings, LED lighting, flooring and wayfinding signage, among other renovations to the airside, the domestic concourses, train stations and tunnels.